-When we say God is holy - we are saying that He is morally perfect, sinless, completely righteous and pure, without any flaw or evil.
+When we say God is holy - we are saying that He is morally perfect, sinless, completely righteous, pure and good, without any flaw or evil.
 It is the opposite of that which is evil, profane, common or ordinary.

-Holiness means that God is totally pure, good and righteous with absolutely no evil action, thought or intent.
+Holiness means that God never has any evil action, thought or intent.
 Therefore, God is always blameless for any evil.

 The essence of the word holy is to be set apart or separate from all else.
 Holiness is what separates God from everything else.
 It's what makes Him different and distinct from any person or anything in the universe.
 God is transcendent!
 He is infinitely above and beyond us.
-He is completely "other."
 Exodus 15:11 says: